 Through Syrian Touches, we present you with handicrafts made by Syrian women who have turned their hardships into opportunities and their tribulations into triumphs."

 One of the ladies at "Syrian Touches" is a craftswoman with many talents and hobbies that range from reading to embroidery, spinning, and knitting.
 This craftswoman chose crochet as her main craft, specifically knitting crochet bags with unique and distinctive designs.
 She has been interested in crochet since childhood when she used to see her mother and friends of her mother competing to make different crochet pieces, and later she joined the friendly competition herself.

 This creative woman uses colored wool threads and accessories to add a unique touch to her handbags.
 It takes an average of 5-10 hours of continuous hard work to complete one piece.

-This craftswoman enhanced her strengths, identified and overcame her own perceived weaknesses through hard work, perseverance, training, and mentoring.
+This craftswoman enhanced her strengths, and identified and overcame her own perceived weaknesses through hard work, perseverance, training, and mentoring.
 She has acquired new skills in color mixing and coordination, and today aspires to own a small workshop in which to display her work and earn income to support herself.